ventilate-schools/AB/Edmonton/index.md

 ## Catholic Schools

 There has been similar work done for Catholic schools in Edmonton, and we're trying to find out details to post here.
+The filters purchased are MERV13 instead of HEPA, [as described here](https://www.ecsd.net/strengthening-ventilation-in-schools)

 {% include_relative grade.html %}